david-gimelle/azure-devops-pipeline-python/README.md

 # Python Demo Application

-Simple example of a Python/Flask/Poetry demo Api Application
+Simple example of a Python/FastAPI/Poetry demo Api Application

 # Requirements for this app
 - Python 3
 - Poetry 1.1.11
-- Flask
+- FastAPI

 # Setup the application localy